ciriarte/emails-to-a-young-programmer/README.md

 Some excerpts from the ones we should truly learn from:

+> Letters to a young poet
+> Dear Sir,

+> You ask whether your verses are any good.
+You ask me.
+You have asked others before this.
+You send them to magazines.
+You compare them with other poems, and you are upset when certain editors reject your work.
+Now (since you have said you want my advice) I beg you to stop doing that sort of thing.
+You are looking outside, and that is what you should most avoid right now.
+No one can advise or help you - no one.
+There is only one thing you should do.
+Go into yourself.
+Find out the reason that commands you to write; see whether it has spread its roots into the very depths of your heart; confess to yourself whether you would have to die if you were forbidden to write.

 > Letter to a young programmer
 > Dear (insert name here),